Stereotomy

 Stereotomy is like a computer modeling program from the middle ages, that uses handmade drawings to compute highly complex 3D geometry without the use of numeric math.
 This drawing technique has distinguished histories in some parts of the world, most notably France, Germany, and Japan, where it was (and still is) used to create renowned works of architecture like cathedrals, castles, Buddhist temples, teahouses, and more.

 With the sole use of simple drafting tools and a steady hand, one can use stereotomy to intuitively explore 3D space and become more adept at visualizing complex intersections.
+This subject is a passionate interest of mine, and there are many applications of stereotomy in the world of timber framing and fine woodworking.

 Three intersecting pyramids.